ethereum/consensus-specs/specs/phase0/validator.md

 `get_committee_assignment` should be called at the start of each epoch to get the assignment for the next epoch (`current_epoch + 1`).
-A validator should plan for future assignments by noting at which future slot they will have to attest and joining the committee index attestation subnet related to their committee assignment.
+A validator should plan for future assignments by noting their assigned attestation slot and joining the committee index attestation subnet related to their committee assignment.

 Specifically a validator should:
 * Call `get_committee_assignment(state, next_epoch, validator_index)` when checking for next epoch assignments.